 The wizard takes you through a slightly different flow for a self-service trial edition of the Controller versus a non-trial edition:

-- For the self-service Pro Trial edition of AppDynamics Pro, the application and tier names are generated for you and not shown as entries in the wizard.
+- If you are using a self-service Pro Trial edition of AppDynamics Pro, the application and tier names are generated for you and not shown as entries in the wizard.
 This helps you get started quickly.
 You can always change these values after you understand how you want to model your environment in AppDynamics.
 See the following section for the automatic-naming format.

-- For a non-trial edition, configure the application to which the agent will report data and the tier to which the node belongs in the wizard.
+- If using a non-trial edition, you can configure the application to which the agent will report data and the tier to which the node belongs in the wizard.
 A node name, the value that identifies an individual JVM in the monitored environment, is generated and inserted into the agent configuration automatically.

 When specifying an application name, keep in mind that this value identifies the business application in the AppDynamics model of your environment to which this agent will report data.
 Conceptually, an AppDynamics business application does not necessarily correspond to the notion of an application in the monitored environment, where the application is usually thought of, for example, as a WAR file deployed to an application server.
 A single business application in AppDynamics may contain multiple applications in the monitored environment.
 For more information about modeling your environment in AppDynamics, see AppDynamics Concepts.